| home | catalogue | history | references | appendix |

 Head above

-all, a magnificent Hawaiian sitting stark in the stern, hardly breathing,
+the last of all, a magnificent Hawaiian sitting stark in the

-and water against the steering paddle, his wide brown eyes reflecting all
+the steering paddle, his wide brown eyes reflecting all the

-the responsibility of bringing right-side-up to shore his haole freight.
+responsibility of bringing right-side-up to shore his haole

 And then the stern settles a little at a time, as the formidable seething bulk of water dissipates upon the gentle up-slope of the land before the Moana, while dripping crew and passengers swing around in the backwash and work out to repeat the maneuver.